 The University of South Carolina College of Nursing is one of only 31 schools of nursing selected to receive a grant to increase the number of nurses holding PhDs.
-The selected schools comprise the fifth cohort of grantees of the Robert Wood Johnson Foundation Future of Nursing Scholars program, which will provide financial support, mentoring, and leadership development to nurses who commit to earn their PhDs in three years.
-The College of Nursing will select two students to receive this prestigious scholarship.
+The selected schools comprise the fifth cohort of grantees of the Robert Wood Johnson Foundation Future of Nursing Scholars program, which will provide financial support, mentoring, and leadership development to nurses who commit to earn their PhD in three years.
+The College of Nursing will select two students admitted for Fall 2018 to receive this prestigious scholarship.

 “Our fifth cohort of Scholars will join an impressive group of nurse researchers who are already making significant contributions to the field.
 This program is designed to empower nurse leaders to progress efficiently.
 The selected scholars will complete their PhDs in an expedited three year time frame,” said Julie Fairman, PhD, RN, FAAN, Future of Nursing Scholars program co-director and the Nightingale professor of nursing and the chair of the Department of Biobehavioral Health Sciences at the University of Pennsylvania School of Nursing.

 In its landmark nursing report, the Institute of Medicine recommended that the country double the number of nurses with doctorates.
 While enrollment in doctorate of nursing practice programs has increased exponentially, PhD enrollment has seen less growth.
 The Future of Nursing Scholars program was designed to increase PhD-prepared nurses.
 Doing so will ensure that more nurses are conducting vital research and will also help address the nurse faculty shortage.

 “We are delighted to receive this competitive funding from the Robert Wood Johnson Foundation as our PhD in Nursing Science program is a priority in our College,” said Dr. Jeannette Andrews, dean of the USC College of Nursing.